 “Earth and sky, woods and fields, lakes and rivers, the mountain and the sea, are excellent schoolmasters, and teach of us more than we can ever learn from books.” –John Lubbock

-The Good Earth is a 12 acre property located at 1415 Hickory Hollow Rd, Solon.
-The house is perched on top of a hill and overlooks the 12 acre valley below.
-The majority of the property is fenced as it used to be rented for horse pasture.
-There is a barn, chicken coop, outdoor kitchen (that we are currently using as our chicken coop), and even an outhouse!
-One of our favorite parts about the farm is that there is a beautiful, clear, shallow creek with a sandy bottom running through the valley.
+The Good Earth is a 12 acre property located roughly 3 miles east of Shueyville.
+Our house and education center are perched on top of a hill and overlooks the beautiful valley below.
+We currently have prairie, woodlands, a century old barn, two chicken coops, an indoor classroom area, and an incredibly cute outhouse!
+In addition to all of that, one of our favorite parts about the farm is that there is a beautiful, clear, sandy-bottom creek running through the valley.
 It is perfect for wading and exploring.
-There are several spots along the banks that are very sandy that make perfect little beach area for us!
-The opportunities are endless for creative exploration at The Good Earth!
+There are several spots along the banks that make nice private beaches.
+The opportunities are endless for children’s curiosities to run wild at The Good Earth!

-We will be building large garden spaces this spring for vegetables and fruits.
-We’ve worked hard to clear a large area for our gardens and we can hardly wait to start planting them!
-We would like the children to be very much involved in the growing, preparing, eating, and preserving of food grown right on the farm!
+We are always continuing to build large garden spaces for vegetables, flowers and fruits.
+We’ve worked hard to clear a large area for our gardens and are very pleased with the fruits of our labor!
+We would like all of the children to be very much involved in the growing, preparing, eating, and preserving of food grown right on the farm!

-The Good Earth is intended to be a place where people can get away from the stresses of life and enjoy being outdoors.
+The Good Earth is intended to be a place where children and adults can get away from the stresses of life and enjoy being outdoors.

 “In every walk with nature, one receives far more than he seeks” -John Muir